rickqinj/JavaCodingChallenge/src/main/java/com/magicphi/javacodingchallenge/rainfallstrap/README.md

 ![Snipaste_2021-02-12_14-43-10](README.assets/Snipaste_2021-02-12_14-43-10.png)

-We can easily find out the amout of all spaces marked in **BLUE** is the answer to this problem.
+We can easily find out the amount of all spaces marked in **BLUE** is the answer to this problem.
 Let's look back the reason why I used spaces to fill up the blanks.
 It just because I can get rid of all spaces in **RED** easily by calling the String's `trim()` method.

 ## Core Implementation